 - Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill for all of my recipes.
 You can use the gluten free flour blend of your choice but the results may vary.
 Make sure to use a blend that contains xanthan gum.
 For best results, you should weigh your gluten free flour since all blends are different.

 - Cocoa Powder - I use Hershey's Unsweetened Cocoa Powder, which is gluten free.

 - White Sugar & Brown Sugar - Using a combination of both sugars provides the perfect amount of sweetness and moisture.

 - Oil - I use olive oil in this recipe.
 But you can use any light flavored cooking oil or melted coconut oil if you prefer.

-- Non-Dairy Milk – I use coconut milk in this recipe, but any non dairy milk will do.
+- Non-Dairy Milk - I use coconut milk in this recipe, but any non dairy milk will do.
 If you're not dairy free, use regular milk in the same measure.

 - Espresso Powder - The espresso powder is optional in this recipe but I love to use it because it deepens the dark chocolate flavor.